tomasjurasek/tomasjurasek.github.io/_posts/2020-11-19-azure-web-app-health-check.md

 ## How it works

-By default, the health check pings all instances of the App Service.
+By default, the health check pings your custom endpoint at all instances of the App Service.

  When the health check gets a five times status code different than 200-299 then the concrete instance will be recycled and the traffic will be turned to a different *health* instance.

 > For the correct recycling, your App Service plan must be scaled out to 2 or more instances.